dtdannen/dcss-ai-wrapper/README.md

 # AI Wrapper for Dungeon Crawl Stone Soup

 ![](dcss-ai-wrapper-terminal-demo.gif)

 (Demo of a random agent playing DCSS in the terminal)

 # About

 **dcss-ai-wrapper** aims to create an API for Dungeon Crawl Stone Soup for Artificial Intelligence research.
-This effort started with this paper:
+This effort started with the following paper:

-"Dannenhauer, D., Floyd, M., Decker, J., Aha D. W. [Dungeon Crawl Stone Soup as an Evaluation Domain for Artificial Intelligence.](https://arxiv.org/pdf/1902.01769) Workshop on Games and Simulations for Artificial Intelligence.
+*Dannenhauer, D., Floyd, M., Decker, J., Aha D. W. [Dungeon Crawl Stone Soup as an Evaluation Domain for Artificial Intelligence.](https://arxiv.org/pdf/1902.01769) Workshop on Games and Simulations for Artificial Intelligence.
 Thirty-Third AAAI Conference on Artificial Intelligence.
 Honolulu, Hawaii, USA.
-2019."
+2019.*

 If you use this repository in your research, please cite the above paper.